-Water Polo South Australia (WPSA) is the governing body of Water Polo in South Australia, and is affiliated with the national body (Water Polo Australia).
+Water Polo South Australia (WPSA) is the governing body of Water Polo in South Australia, and is affiliated with the national body Water Polo Australia (WPA).

 To lead a vibrant and successful water polo community in South Australia.

-Water Polo is the most physically demanding of all team sports.
+At the senior international level, Water Polo is a challenging sport the most physically demanding of all team sports.
 It is a game of strength, speed and endurance.
 Ball handling skills, strong swimming ability and fitness are especially important with the mobile, fast-paced style of game play.
 Players may be required to cover up to three kilometres in the pool during the hour it takes to complete a game.

 The game is played by men and women in over 150 countries and has always been a popular spectator sport.